Our aircraft has flown over 1,000 hours of conservation missions, covering a distance of more than 150,000 km.

 - We carry out surveillance flights to detect poachers, illegal camps, illegal cattle grazing, and other illicit activities in order to direct the deployment of ranger teams on the ground.

-- We provide logistic support and resupply ground teams with food, medicine, water and we also perform medical evacuations during emergency situations.
+- We provide logistic support to resupply ranger teams and we also perform medical evacuations during emergency situations.

 The presence of the aircraft is a powerful deterrent on its own.

 In 2022, we aim to fly 250 hours of conservation missions and our annual budget is 105,000 euros, including: